mtayyab55/Healthcare-Operations-Analysis/README.md

 ## Overview

 This project analyzes healthcare operations data using Python, PostgreSQL, SQL, and Power BI.
-The goal was to explore patient admissions, billing activity, insurance provider distribution, and healthcare utilization metrics while demonstrating an end-to-end analytics workflow.
+The objective was to explore patient admissions, billing activity, insurance provider distribution, and healthcare utilization metrics while demonstrating an end-to-end analytics workflow from data preparation through dashboard reporting.

+The project includes:

+- Data cleaning and feature engineering in Python
+- SQL analysis in PostgreSQL
+- Interactive dashboard development in Power BI
+- Business-focused reporting and insights

+---

 ## Business Questions

+This analysis was designed to answer the following questions:

 - Which medical conditions account for the highest patient volume?
 - How are patients distributed across admission types?